fabaff/forbidden/README.md

 ;foo=bar;
 ```

-Inject at the end of URL path.
+Inject at the end of the URL path.

 ```fundamental
 #